How Do Websites Handle My Data? (Best Practices for Secure Data Sharing)

 How Is Data Shared?

-Data sharing refers to the practice of making data accessible across different users or platforms.
-This is a common practice among organizations and businesses, facilitated through tools like File Transfer Protocol (FTP), Application Programming Interfaces (APIs), and cloud-based services.
-While sharing data can promote collaboration and provide valuable insights, it can also introduce privacy risks if not handled properly.
+Data sharing means making information available to different users or platforms.
+Organizations and businesses often do this using tools like File Transfer Protocol (FTP), Application Programming Interfaces (APIs), and cloud services.
+Sharing data can help people work together and learn new things, but it can also create privacy risks if not managed carefully.

 Understanding Data Sharing Techniques